 Certain criminal convictions may make you ineligible to travel to the United States.
 The only way to know if your criminal record makes you ineligible is to apply for a visa.
 Only a Consular Officer can determine your visa eligibility when reviewing your visa application.

-Please bring a copy of your Criminal History Report with you to the visa interview.
+Please bring a recent original Criminal History Report with you to the visa interview.

 Even if your conviction makes you ineligible to travel to the United States, you may be able to obtain a temporary waiver.
 We recommend discussing this option with the consular officer during your interview.
 Waiver processing can take 6 to 8 months, so please apply early if you believe that you may require a waiver.
 We advise that you do not make any financial commitments for travel until you have received a visa.